rabbitmq/ra/docs/internals/INTERNALS.md

 Ra distinguishes between open and closed WAL's ETS tables.
 A Ra server can have only 1 (or none) open ETS table at a time.
-This open ETS table contains the entry that are in the current WAL file.
+This open ETS table contains the entries that are in the current WAL file.

 During WAL rollover, open ETS tables become closed because they won't be appended to anymore.
 Closed ETS tables only exist while the segment writer is flushing